JK-A2023/Presentation/VPC/README.md

 # Route Table:

 I created Public Route Table and associated them to direct this traffic from the Internet Gateway into my public subnets.
 I allowed traffic to come from everywhere.
 This is because it'll only be going to my web page.

+This leaves a default route table that only connects to the private subnet.

 ![img.png](other_images/image-5.png)